Many people who suffer from anxiety like to have someone lay on top of them.

 You’ll be able to find gravity blankets in whatever size your mattress is.
 Generally, they are available in weights between 5 and 30 pounds.

-For the average person, the 15-pound version is recommended for people around 150 pounds or so.
-The 20-pound version is recommended for people around 200 pounds.
+Likewise, the 20-pound version is for people around 200 pounds.
 You can always use less or more depending on the severity of your anxiety.

 The concept behind it